 You must list your participant account number on all bills or correspondence.
-The number is listed on your identification card.
+The number is listed on your health ID card.
 Send all bills to the claims administrator's address listed in the front of this plan.
-This address is also in your welcome kit and on your identification card.
+This address is also in your welcome kit and on your health ID card.

-If you have other health coverage in addition to the plan, you should submit your claims to the primary plan first.
-Then send a copy of the claim and the EOB from the primary plan to the secondary plan so that benefits will be coordinated properly between plans.
+If you have other health coverage in addition to the health plan, you should submit your claims to the primary plan first.
+Then send a copy of the claim and the EOB form from the primary plan to the secondary plan so that benefits will be coordinated properly between plans.
 See section 10, Coordination of Benefits, for information on how to determine which plan is primary.

 If you have claim problems, call or write to the claims administrator and a customer service professional will help you.
-When you call, be sure to have your identification card or EOB available.
-Include your participant account number from your identification card on any letter you write.
+When you call, be sure to have your health ID card or EOB form available.
+Include your participant account number from your health ID card on any letter you write.
 The claims administrator needs this information to identify your particular coverage.